KaruzG/SupportUz/README.md

 # SupportUz 🚧
-Tickering Web App .
+Ticketing Web App .
 Create **companies, users, support users** and manage the tickets created by users.

 ## Where we aim
-We want to make an open source tickering web app easy to install in any server and customizable.
+We want to make an open source ticketing web app easy to install in any server and customizable.
 Manage tickets from 1 companie or multiple, get alerts via mail/telegram of events, and more.
 Right now is an early proyect so new ideas will arrive 😉.

 ## Roadmap